 Extract, Create, Copy and Editor features in UUByte ISO Editor are free.
 You have to purchase a license key in order to use the Burn feature for creating a bootable USB starting at $29.95.

 If you need the top-rated Rufus alternative for Windows, PowerISO is a recommended option.
 The utility program creates bootable USBs for Windows and offers to convert image formats into ISO, virtual drives, mounting disks, etc.

-Features of PowerISO
+Features of PowerISO:

 - It supports all CDs, DVDs, BD image files, also BIN and ISO files.

-- PowerISO allows you to burn, open, extract, burn, create, encrypt, compress, edit, and split, mount ISO files with an internal virtual drive.
+- PowerISO allows you to burn, open, extract, burn, create, encrypt, compress, edit, and split, and mount ISO files with an internal virtual drive.